Have a Question?

 Contact the Museum by calling 281-633-2846 or by using our online Contact Us form.

 1. I have clients who have a particular interest in trains and I would like to bring them for a short tour of your more accessible exhibits.
 I was wondering if you have wheelchair van accessible parking and how many of your exhibits might be wheelchair accessible.
 We are planning to bring 5 clients and 3 staff on our trip.
 See answer below

 2. I have a son who is in a wheelchair and we are trying to plan activities for him and wondered if your museum was accessible?
 I wasn't sure how you were set up but it looks really fun.
 Are there real railroad cars to go inside (if that is the case I thought they might not be accessible).
 We also work with a small group of young adults in wheelchairs and are always looking for field trips....
 See answer below

-ANSWER TO BOTH OF THE ABOVE: All of our Museum Exhibits are wheelchair accessible, except for the interior of our beautiful Quebec.
-The Caboose has limited access as it sits on a grassy field.
+ANSWER TO BOTH OF THE ABOVE: All of our Museum Exhibits are wheelchair accessible, except for the interior of our beautiful Quebec and Caboose.
 Our Board is aware of these issues, and has been implementing a plan to make these not-to-miss exhibits accessible to all of our guests.
-One of the first things we have done is to replace our dated boardwalks with concrete sidewalks to make travel around the grounds a better experience.
 Please give us a call for further information.